 So, there you have it, my 6 steps to help you clear, and cultivate, your inner space and why it matters.

-Of course, you need to take some action on these steps, if you're to benefit from them.
+Of course, you've got to ACT on these steps to benefit from them.

 © 2019 Samantha Jenkins